fallahn/xygine/ServerTest/readme.md

-Creates a dedicated sesrver for the xygine Demo project.
+Creates a dedicated server for the xygine Demo project.
 Maps should be copied to assets/maps